rschramm9/AHNC_MOTUS_KIOSK/DEVELOPERS_README.md

 ### Ankeny Hill Nature Center MOTUS Kiosk ###
-This document is a collection of notes, ramblings, code snippets, problems encountered, future 'to do list' etc by the author to remind me what I did and why.
-While mostly to assist me I include it in the project repo as possibly future developers and maintainers of the kiosk software might benefit.
+This document is a collection of notes, ramblings, code snippets, problems encountered, future 'to do list' etc by the author to remind myself of what I did and why.
+While mostly to assist me I include it in the project repository as possibly future developers and maintainers of the kiosk software might benefit from it.

-Also is a guide on how to get the build tools installed, the kiosk app out of source control (git), and how to do the first build.

 ### Who do I talk to? ###